 Common, but not usually seen in large numbers, and often seen singly.
 However, I have seen more than 50 of this species in one day on several occasions.

-Recent Silver-spotted Skipper Sightings
+Late Silver-spotted Skipper Sightings